Tax increment financing application process

 Origination fee

-Prior to the transmittal of the proposed TIF Plan for public review, the developer must pay a $15,000 origination fee to defray, in part, the costs incurred by the City to analyze the application and prepare the TIF Plan and related documents.
+Prior to the transmittal of the proposed TIF Plan for public review, the developer must pay a $15,000 origination fee to cover a portion of the costs incurred by the City to analyze the application and prepare the TIF Plan and related documents.
 Such costs may include, but are not limited to, staff activities in the areas of project coordination, financial analysis, legal review, document preparation, engineering, real estate and administration, and other expenses such as appraisals, market studies and consulting fees.
 This non-refundable origination fee can be included in the calculation of the project’s financing gap.
 Payment and acceptance of the origination fee does not signify a commitment on the part of the City to undertake any specific actions or to grant approval of the requested TIF assistance.